whglamrock/leetcode_series/readme.md

     * classic knapsack problem: [lc518.
 Coin Change 2](https://leetcode.com/problems/coin-change-2/), notice how we use `dp[i][j]`'s definition to avoid duplicates of combination
 * Multiple dp array is involved:
     * [lc85.
 Maximal Rectangle](https://leetcode.com/problems/maximal-rectangle/)
 * A very special question where the only idea needs us to starts from final state (top-down instead of bottom-up): [lc174.
-Dungeon Game](https://leetcode.com/problems/dungeon-game/)
+Dungeon Game](https://leetcode.com/problems/dungeon-game/); when you find it's hard to do bottom up, try the top down idea
 * When you don't necessarily need a dp array, but multiple state variables: [lc309.
 Best Time to Buy and Sell Stock with Cooldown](https://leetcode.com/problems/best-time-to-buy-and-sell-stock-with-cooldown/), [lc714.
 Best Time to Buy and Sell Stock with Transaction Fee](https://leetcode.com/problems/best-time-to-buy-and-sell-stock-with-transaction-fee/)